maclong9/harvard-compsci/CS50/01-C/README.md

 ## The OR and AND Operators

 - Using `||` you can run a conditional check on multiple parameters.
-  - it will return `true` if either of the options are true.
+  - it will return `true` if either of the options is true.
   - `if(response == 'y' || response == 'Y')`
 - Using `&&` will check and make sure that both options are true.
   - `if(isLoggedIn == true && hasAdminAccess == true)`